mathematical-tours/mathematical-tours.github.io/book-basics.md

 The [Latex sources of this text are available](https://github.com/mathematical-tours/mathematical-tours.github.io/tree/master/book-basics-sources).

-The three chapters of this text are independent and present introductions to a few important mathematical foundation of imaging sciences:
+The three chapters of this text are independent and present introductions to a few important mathematical foundations of imaging sciences:

 - Chapter 1 presents Shannon theory of compression, and insists in particular on the entropy bound for coding of information.
-- Chapter 2 presents the basics of image processing, in particular some important processing (quantization, densoising, colors).
+- Chapter 2 presents the basics of image processing, in particular some important processings (quantization, densoising, colors).
 - Chapter 3 presents sampling theory, from Shannon classical sampling to compressed sensing.
 It also serves as a gentle introduction to the field of inverse problem regularization.

-The exposition level for the two chapter is elementary.
+The exposition level for the two chapters is elementary.
 The last chapter presents more advanced mathematical concepts and results.